Divide and Conquer: Separated Bilingualism

 I had set up my old site, fodina.de bilingual.
 With the help of WP-Globus.
 As nice as this worked for years, at last WP-Globus got lost.
 Thoroughly!
 When I edited the German text, it made the English disappear.
 And vice versa.
 Something like that shall not happen to me again.
 The restoration was complex and complicated.
-So, while migrating to bootScore, I switched to two separate sites.
+So, while migrating to bootScore, I switched to a separated multilingualism — realized by two separate sites.

 karsten-reincke.de is a German language site, fodina.de an English.
 Now there’s no need anymore to translate all contributions alternately.
-Makes no sense with those, which address only German-speaking readers.
-Besides this opens thematic free spaces: fodina.de is about FOSS, karsten-reincke.de about my other life.
+That is unnecessary for those, which address only German-speaking readers.
+Additionally, this technique opens thematic freedom: one (fodina.de) focuses on FOSS, and the other (karsten-reincke.de) also talks about my other German life.1

 However, the pages of my pairs shall still refer to each other.
 So I need an independent easily to insert language ‘switcher’.
 In other words: a shortcode.
 Maybe you will also need such a thing sometimes